Table of Contents[Hide][Show]

 Stop at the Vista House at Crown Point, a memorial dedicated to the Oregon pioneers and listed on the National Register of Historic Places.
 Built in 1918, it’s perched 733 feet above the Columbia River.
 The setting sun casts an amber glow in the windows.

 Bats and White-Nose Syndrome

-If you plan on visiting Oregon Caves National Monument and Lava Cave, you can not wear any clothing that have been in another cave due to White-Nose Syndrome.
+If you plan on visiting Oregon Caves National Monument and Lava Cave, you cannot wear any clothing that has been in another cave due to White-Nose Syndrome.
 This includes shoes.
 A ranger will stop and ask at both locations.

 White-Nose Syndrome kills hibernating bat colonies across the U.S. and Canada.
 This fungus thrives in low temperatures and high humidity, and has killed 6 million bats since its discovery in 2006.

 Tips from a TravelingMom